ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 1. use `helm` and `kubectl` command line interfaces to install and control the chart deployment
 1. test with integration tests as defined in [this project](https://github.com/ibm-cloud-architecture/refarch-integration-tests)

-For the web app deployment follow the step by step [tutorial here](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/icp/README.md).
+For the web app deployment follow [the step by step tutorial](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/icp/README.md).

-If you want to review each component, their descriptions are below:
+If you want to review each on-premise component, their descriptions are below:
 * [API Connect - Inventory product](https://github.com/ibm-cloud-architecture/refarch-integration#inventory-management)
 * [Gateway flow in integration broker](https://github.com/ibm-cloud-architecture/refarch-integration-esb#inventory-flow)
 * [SOAP service for data access Layer](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal#code-explanation)